Root Canal Dentist In Houston, TX

 A root canal is performed on a tooth with a pulp that has been damaged by decay, but much of which can still be saved.
 The pulp is the soft area within the center of your tooth containing blood vessels, nerves, and connective tissue.
 Symptoms that suggest you may need a root canal include:

-What is the benefit of the Wave One root canal method?
+benefit of the Wave One root canal method

 This procedure for Root Canal in Houston, TX is one of the most state-of-the-art ways to prepare a tooth for a root canal.
 It offers superior safety, cutting efficiency, and the fewest number of files.
 This makes the procedure easier and more comfortable for you, the patient.